fqaiser94/mse/README.md

 ```

-You can also use these methods to manipulate fields in deeply nested StructType columns:
+You can also use these methods to manipulate fields in nested StructType columns:

 ```scala
 // Generate some example data